savergiggio/Aquarium-RGBW-SmartLamp/README.md

   - Led Board Controller.
   - Aquarium Water Temperature.
 - 4 LED-Driver, 1 for each LED Color with PWM Control to adjust the brightness (RED,GREEN,BLUE,WHITE).
-- MAX VCC input 26V
+- MAX VCC input 26V, MINIMUM 3A.
 - **BLUETOOTH** Connection for controll with Smartphone APP.
 - **WIFI** OTA Updates (OPTIONAL).